azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Pricing tier**: Select **Standard**.

-    - **Subscription**: Select the subscription you are using for this hands-on lab.
+    - **Subscription**: Select the Azure subscription you are using for this hands-on lab.

     - **Resource Group**: Select the **intelligent-analytics** resource group.